Ojself/UnicornRentalService/README.md

 Rules of the code-challenge can be found in ./unicorn-rental.pdf

+Small note about healtz endpoint.
+I do not recommend to put the server health visible in the frontend like this project.
+It should be only accessible by logged in users that has admin-role.

 ## Set up and execution of the project

 **To download the application and link it with your GitHub project**